REZB2005/OOPSample1/src/README.md

 #OOPSample
 #About
-Obeject-Oriented Sample Application,illustrating object-oriented and functional
+Object-Oriented Sample Application,illustrating object-oriented and functional